DekuWorks/241RunnersAwareness/SSL_CERTIFICATE_FIX.md

 ## Root Cause
 This error occurs when GitHub Pages hasn't properly provisioned an SSL certificate for your custom domain(s), or the certificate has expired/needs renewal.
 Both `www.241runnersawareness.org` and `241runnersawareness.org` (apex domain) need to be configured separately.

+**Common Issue:** The apex domain may be using GitHub's default wildcard certificate (`*.github.io`) instead of a dedicated certificate.
+Chrome and Edge will reject this, while Safari may accept it.
+This requires forcing GitHub to provision a dedicated certificate.

 ## Solution Steps

 ### Step 1: Configure Both Domains in GitHub Pages